 Bent Spoon (Princeton)

 Sweet corn ice cream, anyone?
 How about strawberry saffron sorbet?
-Those are just two of the many off-the-beaten-path seasonal flavors that make Bent Spoon a must-visit.
+Those are just two of the many offbeat seasonal flavors that make Bent Spoon a must-visit.
 Even better, all those interesting additions are often sourced from local farmers.
 Of course traditional options are plentiful here, too, but staff are great about allowing tastes for the less adventurous, so encourage the kids to try a flavor they’ve never had before.
-If you’re craving something cakey, you’re in luck—the cupcakes here are off the charts and have an obscene amount of icing (and a cult-like following).
+If you’re craving something cakey, you’re in luck—the mini cupcakes here are off the charts and boast an obscene amount of icing (and a cult-like following).
 Note: Cash only.

 Mark & Julies’ Homemade Ice Cream (West Orange)